 This practical legislative reality is pro-county.
-While it puts a duty on both the petitioner & the County to work together to provide a fair and reasonable proceeding with a record that shows all relevant & material information was duly considered, it still puts a premium on the position of the County and forces the petitioner to deal in good faith directly and comprehensively with the County, even if the establishment is by the Governor and Cabinet by rule.
+While it puts a duty on both the petitioner and the County to work together to provide a fair and reasonable proceeding with a record that shows all relevant and material information was duly considered, it still puts a premium on the position of the County and forces the petitioner to deal in good faith directly and comprehensively with the County, even if the establishment is by the Governor and Cabinet by rule.

-Chapter 190, F.S., lists six (6) specific "factors" which shall be "considered" before voting to establish a community development district.
-Notice that the term "consider" is literal and can, under no circumstance, be construed as meaning to "prove" or "meet" a specific "criteria" or "standard", whether regulatory or other.
-The factors are simply six (6) subjects as to which information must be adduced for consideration by the Board of County Commissioners in making an informed and fair policy decision regarding whether to establish the district.
+Chapter 190, F.S., has listed six (6) specific "factors" which shall be "considered" before voting to establish a community development district.
+Notice that the term "consider" is literal and under no circumstances can be construed to mean "proving" or "meeting" any "criteria" or "regulatory standards" or any other "standards".
+The factors are simply six (6) subjects as to which information must be adduced for consideration by the Board of County Commissioners in making an informed and fair policy decision whether to establish the district.

-Q: MUST EACH FACTOR, WHEN CONSIDERED IN LIGHT OF ALL RELEVANT MATERIAL INFORMATION, BE "ANSWERED" OR "ADDRESSED" IN THE AFFIRMATIVE IN ORDER TO VOTE TO ESTABLISH A DISTRICT?
-THE CONVERSE QUESTION IS: IN ORDER TO DENY ESTABLISHMENT OF A DISTRICT, MUST EACH FACTOR BE ANSWERED IN THE NEGATIVE?
+a.
+MUST EACH OF THESE FACTORS, WHEN CONSIDERED IN THE LIGHT OF ALL RELEVANT AND MATERIAL INFORMATION, BE "ANSWERED" OR "ADDRESSED" IN THE AFFIRMATIVE IN ORDER TO VOTE TO ESTABLISH A DISTRICT?
+THE CONVERSE QUESTION IS, IN ORDER TO DENY THE ESTABLISHMENT OF A DISTRICT, MUST THE FACTORS BE ANSWERED IN THE NEGATIVE?

-A: The answer is no, regardless of which way the question is framed.
+Answer: The answer is no, to both questions.